jbenkhoud/lesson_designs/agriculture_simulation.md

 # Agricultural Revolution Simulation

 ## Overview
 This lesson introduces students to the social outcomes of the Agricultural Revolution.
 It is designed to follow some introduction to what the Agricultural Revolution was, but there's no need to explain the social outcomes in advance (in fact, it's better if you don't!).
-In the simulation, students will act as farmers and work competitively to maximize their personal outcomes while ensuring the entire group surivives the winter.
+In the simulation, students will act as farmers and work competitively to maximize their personal outcomes while ensuring the entire group survives the winter.
 The game is played in rounds and is followed by a reflection.
 I also follow that up with a written assessment, but that's up to you.

-Note: This lesson can be done with varying numbers of students, but is deisgned for groups of 3, 4, or 5.
+Note: This lesson can be done with varying numbers of students, but is designed for groups of 3, 4, or 5.
 If you plan to use a different number, you'll need to edit the templates.

 ## Teacher Notes
 The simulation will require a group of students to communicate and collaborate to plant, harvest, and reap before "winter" in an agricultural society while trying to ensure everyone survives and maximizing personal points.
 Each student has a different ability to plant the various "crops" (so some students are able to plant corn for lower costs than cows etc.).
 During the planting phase, students will decide what to produce and then "crops" are laid out before the harvest.
 During harvest time, all students go gather resources (there are no rules about who can take what) and return to their seats.
 Then, each student records what they gained and makes sure they survived the winter (have enough of each crop per the "winter requirements" sheet).
 If all students survived, their points are tallied.
 If anyone "dies", no points are awarded to any player that round.

-This basic model gets students to realize the necessities and difficulties of early coordination attempts when a surplus is introuced, as well as the competing incentives or group and individual survival.
+This basic model gets students to realize the necessities and difficulties of early coordination attempts when a surplus is introduced, as well as the competing incentives or group and individual survival.
 Beyond that, the "free-for-all" nature of the harvest period demonstrates how easy it is for an individual to take control and wind up in a far better position as a result.
-Later, once the second phase of the simulation is introduced and students are staggered according to their current points, the competetive edge gained by having early control of the resources is highlighted, demonstrating how early leaders were able to consolidate and enforce their power with little opposition by engineering control of the agricultural resources.
+Later, once the second phase of the simulation is introduced and students are staggered according to their current points, the competitive edge gained by having early control of the resources is highlighted, demonstrating how early leaders were able to consolidate and enforce their power with little opposition by engineering control of the agricultural resources.

 ## Relevant Outcomes
 Students will be able to explain how the conditions of the Agricultural Revolution led to the social hierarchy structure which dominated history for several thousand years afterwards.